rasmus-storjohann/xkcdpass/README.md

 entropy of N*log2(M) bits, where N is the number of words in the passphrase and M is the number of words in the word list.
 The longer the word list, the more bits you get for each word.
 However, a very large word list will likely contain words that we don't know and therefore can't easily remember.
-Ideally we should use a word list that matches your vocabulary.
-The sample dictionary included here contains just over 1400 words, giving about 10 bits of entropy per word, while /usr/share/dict/words on my linux system contains almost 73,000, giving about bits 16 per word.
+Ideally we should use a word list that matches our vocabulary.
+The sample dictionary included here contains just over 1,400 words, giving about 10 bits of entropy per word, while /usr/share/dict/words on my linux system contains almost 73,000, giving about bits 16 per word.

 The basic passphrase may then be modified in various ways, with the goal of packinng more entropy